Welcome to our lung sounds training overview. We offer several ways to learn auscultation skills.

 Course completion certificates are now available.
 Signed-in users must review all course lessons and then pass a graded quiz.
 Personalized achievement certificates can be printed and are automatically saved to the user's dashboard.

-Lung sounds, also called respiratory sounds or breath sounds, can be auscultated across the anterior and posterior chest walls with a stethoscope.
+Lung sounds, also called breath sounds, can be auscultated across the anterior and posterior chest walls with a stethoscope.
 Adventitious lung sounds are referenced as crackles (rales), wheezes (rhonchi), stridor and pleural rubs as well as voiced sounds that include egophony, bronchophony and whispered pectoriloquy.
 Descriptions and audio recordings for all of these sounds are available on this website.

-Learn lung sounds by taking our free courses
+Learn lung sounds with our lessons.

 Use the table of contents below to review and access a course or lesson.

 Cases in pulmonary problem solving that integrate clinical skills training with respiratory care.
 This course is presented by the Practical Clinical Skills website.

 As a supplement to our courses and reference guides, we provide auscultation repetition training.
 This training is available using courses or quick lessons.